adamgleizer/NeuralAddition/README.md

 Examples of this architecture in application include machine translation and text generation.

-Created without the use of any deep learning libraries, only NumPy and AutoGrad.
+Created without the use of any deep learning libraries, only NumPy and Autograd.

 # Using the file

-To train a model, instantiate a parameter dictionary such as:
+To train a model, instantiate a parameter dictionary like so:

-params = {'encoder': random_init(IN_SIZE, HIDDEN_SIZE), 'decoder': random_init(IN_SIZE, HIDDEN_SIZE)}.
+params = {'encoder': random_init(), 'decoder': random_init()}.

 Then simply call the training method, i.e: